ItzF1ker1/Fiker-Aliucord-Custom-Theme/README.md

 - Enable "Custom Fonts".
 - Enable "Custom Sounds".

 Note: Wallpaper/Background are costumizeable, check Wallpaper folder then once you copy the image link go to Themer settings and change it there manually.
+Or if you still don't understand how to do it, I've put a video on the before Wallpaper/Background showcase.

 ============================================================================================